Early Years Foundation Stage

 When designing the curriculum our staff make use of both the non-statutory documents Development Matters and Birth to 5 matters to support effective planning and next steps and accurate assessment of our pupils.

 To view 360 images of our EYFS classrooms please click here

-For more information about what your child will be learning in Autumn and how this EYFS learning maps into the Key stage 1 and 2 national curriculum, please click below.
+For more information about what topics your child will be covering in Spring and how this EYFS learning maps into the Key stage 1 and 2 national curriculum, please click below:

 We look forward to getting to know you and your child and working together as they grow, flourish, think and succeed here at BHSA,